RoyAtaya/leetcode/README.md

 ## Arrays & hashing:

 - Contains Duplicate: Use a set
-- Valid Anagram:
+- Valid Anagram: Use 2 maps and equate them
-- Concatenation of Array